-Rear access, front parking, is allowed for a small number of properties that may be subject to physical constraints that prevent a continuous vehicle access connection from one side street to the other being achieved through the rear of the site.
-In these instances, vehicle access is still required from the sides streets or rear of the site, however parking would be located to the front of the site.
+Rear access, front parking, is allowed for a small number of sites for sites that also may encounter topographical and/or other physical constraints that prevent a continuous vehicle access connection from one side street to the other being achieved to the rear of the site.
+In these instances vehicle access is still required from the sides streets and to the rear of the sites however, the access way and parking would be to the front of the site.
+Under this arrangement the other key recommendations will still be required to achieved.